 - Shaniss [modern spelling 'shaanis'] is a simple fishing game for two players (4 cards to each player, 4 on the table) The object is to reach 100 points, but Drake-Brockman does not say how.

 Depaulis points out that Somali playing-card vocabulary seems to be derived from Hindi rather than Arabic.
 For example there are the words 'raani' for queen, and 'qulaan' for jack (cf Hindi 'ghulaam'); this might be the derivation of 'turup' (turub) as well.

 M. Abasheikh reports that a rummy game Scala is currently played in Somalia, in which 14 cards are deal to each player.
-This is possibly a variant of the Italian game Scala Quaranta.
+This is apparently a variant of the Italian game Scala Quaranta.

 The Somali Domino Federation (Xiriirka Dubnadda Soomaaliyeed) in Mogadishu has sent me some information about the domino games played there.

 Usually there are four players in two fixed partnerships, and a form of Block Dominoes is played, using a 6-6 set with all the dominoes dealt at the start - 7 to each player.
 The winners are the team of the player who first plays all his dominoes, or if the game becomes blocked, the team of the player whose remaining domino(es) have the lowest total spot value.
 The winning team score the total spot value of all unplayed dominoes, including those belonging to the winner's partner, and those belonging to the winner himself if the game was blocked.